GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/Basic Spells (135) .md

 **At Higher Tiers**: The benefits for casting at higher times is noted above

 **Critical Failure**: You fail to ignite the flame properly, inflicting an attack roll against yourself.
 If the attack roll is odd, its a fire attack.
 If even, necrotic.
-It gains a bonus equal to the spell'stier for the purpose of inflicting a critical hit against you.
+It gains a bonus equal to the spell's tier for the purpose of inflicting a critical hit against you.

 #### Nralling